Read more about my background and journey.

 Hello!
 My name is Brian Jackson.
-I am 28 years old and am currently working as an Inbound Marketer Director at Kinsta.
+I’m currently working as the Chief Marketing Officer at Kinsta.
 You could say I have been an entrepreneur since a young age.
 Ask my parents, ask my friends; I was born to market and make money online.
+I have one of those brains that just never turns off, which can sometimes be a blessing and a curse.

 I have been an Entrepreneur and Internet Marketer ever since the 6th grade when I discovered eBay and started dropshipping CD/DVDs.
 I am an Inbound Marketer in the WordPress hosting niche by day and a blogger + affiliate marketer by night.
 I am a proud Seventh-day Adventist and owe everything I have to Jesus Christ.